Probing Dec-POMDP Reasoning in Cooperative MARL

 READING THE PROBES

-Together, they pinpoint where behavioural complexity lives.
+Together, they help localise where behavioural dependence appears.

 See Figure 3 in the paper for benchmark-by-benchmark readings.